Niklas Kaul

 Niklas Kaul ([ˈnɪklas kaʊ̯l]; born 11 February 1998) is a German athlete competing in the combined events.
 He won the gold medal in the decathlon at the 2019 World Championships, becoming the youngest ever decathlon world champion.
-In addition, he won gold medals at the 2022 European Championships, 2016 World U20 Championships and 2017 European U20 Championships, and is the current world U20 record holder in the decathlon.
+In addition, he won gold medals at the 2022 European Championships, 2016 World U20 Championships and 2017 European U20 Championships.

 Before concentrating on athletics, he played handball.